When is Stranger Things season 4 released on Netflix? What's going to happen?

 Will season four be Stranger Things' last?
 Which hints are the cast and crew dropping?
 Here's everything we know about the upcoming series.

-While it’s been almost a year since Netflix gifted us with new Stranger Things content, fans are still patiently waiting for season four in hope that it will provide all the answers we’ve been dying to know.
+While fans are desperate for Stranger Things season four to land on Netflix, we know the upcoming supernatural series is on its way despite the ongoing coronavirus pandemic.

+As we’ve been patiently waiting, the show’s writers have been dropping teasers and behind-the-scenes clues on Twitter, including a recent shot of all the completed scripts.

+Season three left us with lots to worry about – what happened to Hopper?
 Have the Byers left Hawkins for good?
-How did Hopper survive that explosion?
 What is going on in that Russian lab?
-Will Eleven’s powers return?
-Are Steve and Robin still working at Scoops Ahoy?

-Unfortunately, due to the coronavirus pandemic, it seems that we have more of a wait on our hands until the Hawkins crew are back on our screens, but in the meantime, the cast and crew have been dropping hints about what’s in store for season four and fans have taken matters into their hands, coming up with detailed theories as to what will happen next.

-Here’s everything we know so far about season four, its potential release date, hints dropped by the writers and popular fan theories…
+The Duffer brothers may not be giving us the answers we want any time soon, but in the meantime, we’ve collated all the hints, theories and plot points we could find to satisfy all your Stranger Things needs.

 *Warning: spoilers ahead for Stranger Things series 1-3*